Keeping Ficus plants thriving can be a challenge indoors or outdoors.

 Mealybugs are small, pink-bodied insects covered in a white cotton, waxy material.
 They are soft-bodied, wingless bugs.

 This little menace is common on indoor plants and a common greenhouse pest.
 You generally find a mealybug colony as cottony masses on the leaves and stem crevices.

-Early detection of this tiny insect can prevent the loss of your plant.
+Early detection of these white bugs on fig tree can prevent the loss of your plant.
 A female mealybug is only 1/16″ inches long but can lay egg masses of about 600 covered with wax that looks like puffs of cotton.

 What Damage Does Mealybug on Ficus Cause?

 Mealybugs feed on the sap of your Ficus plant.
 Depending on the number of mealybugs, your plant may:

 - Plant experiences leaf drop

 Light infestations aren’t usually something to get upset about.
 But you want to get rid of the mealybugs as soon as possible.